thunknyc/profile/README.md

 ![Clojars Project](http://clojars.org/thunknyc/profile/latest-version.svg)

-`profile` is a very much a work in progress.
-Feedback and contributions are appreciated.
 The goal of this project is to work toward integration into CIDER, the Clojure IDE for Emacs.
 The stats collected are inspired by [`timber`](https://github.com/ptaoussanis/timbre).

 After writing `profile`, I was puttering around CrossClj, I came